 Ever thought about what it would take to turn yourself and your network into a marketing platform at a cool tech conference known as Le Web?

 Le Web answered those questions for me.
-During a lunch (with totally awesome people) we started chatting around this subject because there was so many things you could participate in or win at Le Web.
+I had this lunch with totally awesome people.
+We then started chatting about this subject.
+There were just so many things you could participate in or win at Le Web.
 The golden ticket was a tweet.

 I’ve never really thought about what it would take for me to disturb my network with commercial messages.
-At Le Web I thought “I would totally do it for a FitBit, or the new HP computer or a phone” – It turned out that this a simple product was the reason I actually did send out a commercial tweet to my network, that I wouldn’t have done otherwise.
+At Le Web, I thought, “I would totally do it for a FitBit or a new HP computer or a phone”.
+It turned out that this simple product was the reason I actually did send out a commercial tweet to my network.
+I wouldn’t have done it otherwise.

-Not because I was trying to eat it – but because I wanted it for my kid.
-I instantly knew I had to have it.
+Not because I was trying to eat it, but because I wanted it for my kid.
+I instantly knew I have to have it.

 Here’s the story:

-I was standing together with the Swedish Startup Session showhost Annika Lidne, planning our next video when a guy approached us and asked if we wanted one of these lighting bears for free.
-Being an official blogger at Le Web you often get stuff for free.
-You always get the gimmick when the normal participants who can afford to go to Le Web they get a flyer (I would totally give the gimmick to the participant – they are at the conference to shop, Im simply there to write).
+I was standing beside the Swedish Startup Session show host, Annika Lidne.
+We were planning our next video when a guy approached us.
+He asked if we wanted one of these lighting bears for free.
+Being an official blogger at Le Web, you often get stuff for free.
+You always get the gimmick when the normal participants who can afford to go to Le Web get a flyer (I would totally give the gimmick to the participant.
+They are at the conference to shop while I’m simply there to write).

-Anyway I totally wanted that little guy for free (he’s called Meep now – my daughter even named him).
-All I had to do was to hold up a sign – have a picture taken and tweet it to my network.
+Anyway, I totally wanted that little guy for free.
+My daughter even named him, he’s called Meep now.
+All I had to do was hold up a sign, have a picture taken, and tweet it to my network.
 Total access for them to all of my network in a single tweet.
 I decided to frame the tweet so no one would actually see it.
 I made it as unimportant as possible.
 But here it is anyway:

-The guy didn’t even tell me what #lecloudpro is , and I couldn’t care less actually.
-The whole process was kind of embarassing with the #lecloudpro guy looking over my shoulder to make sure I did send the tweet.
-The instant I tweeted the picture I got two retweets – probably from the #lecloudpro team.
-After talking to my friends over lunch I started to think that I sold out.
+The guy didn’t even tell me what #lecloudpro is and I couldn’t care less anyway.
+The whole process was kind of embarrassing with the #lecloudpro guy looking over my shoulder to make sure I did send the tweet.
+The instant I tweeted the picture, I got two retweets probably from the #lecloudpro team.
+After talking to my friends over lunch, I started to think that I sold out.
 And I did.
-For a bear called Meep that my daughter treasures and have been taken to school for the last couple of days.
+For a bear called Meep that my daughter treasures and have been taking to school for the last couple of days.